idris-hackers/idris-mode/readme.markdown

 * `C-c C-t`: Get the type for the identifier under point.
 A prefix argument prompts for the name.
 * `C-c C-d`: Get the documentation for the identifier under point.
 A prefix argument prompts for the name.
 * `C-c C-w`: Add a with block for the pattern-match clause under point
+* `C-c C-h a`: Search names, types, and docstrings for a given string.

 ## Completion